-Attachment 3: Limit reference point development in the WCPFC
+Attachment 4: Limit reference point development in the WCPFC

-While a range of reference points have been used to present the results from stock assessments in the WCPFC, the first formal consideration of reference points with WCPFC occurred at the $4^{th}$ Regular Session of its Scientific Committee (SC) in August 2005.
-The Commission considered papers on various aspects on reference points in each subsequent meeting until its $7^{th}$ session in August 2011 when it adopted in principle the "tiered" approach which was a slightly modified version of that proposed by Preece et al. (2011)
+While a range of reference points have been used to present the results from stock assessments in the WCPFC, the first formal consideration of reference points with WCPFC occurred at the 4th Regular Session of its Scientific Committee (SC) in August 2005.
+The Commission considered papers on various aspects on reference points in each subsequent meeting until its 7th session in August 2011 when it adopted in principle the "tiered" approach which was a slightly modified version of that proposed by Preece et al. (20113)

-Level Condition LRPs Level 1 A reliable estimate of steepness is available F MSY and B MSY Level 2 Steepness is not known well, if at all, but the key F X%SPRo biological and either (natural mortality, maturity) and fishery (selectivity) 20%SBo or variables are reasonably well estimated.
-20%SB current,F=0 Level 3 The key biological and fishery variables are not well 20%SB o or estimated or understood.
-20%SB current,F=0
+Level Condition LRPs Level 1 A reliable estimate of steepness is available F {MSY} and B {MSY} Level 2 Steepness is not known well, if at all, but the key biological (natural mortality, maturity) and fishery (selectivity) variables are reasonably well estimated. $F{X\%SPRo}$ and either 20%SB o or 20%SB {current,F=0} Level 3 The key biological and fishery variables are not well estimated or understood.
+20%SB o or 20%SB {current,F=0}